 Searching content

 After you have a Typesense server with an index full of content, you'll want to be able to use it to search your docs site.
-You can query the index using curl which needs to known 3 key pieces of information:

-• Collection name, eg typesense_docs
+- Collection name, eg

-• Query term, ?q=test
+- Query term,

-• What to query, &query_by=content
+- What to query,

 curl -H 'x-typesense-api-key: <apikey>' \